 There are two main subtypes of vulvodynia:

-Vulvar vestibulitis syndrome is pain in the vestibule.
-This is the entrance to the vagina.
-Often a burning sensation, this type of vulvar pain comes on only after touch or pressure, such as during intercourse.
+- Localized vulvodynia is pain in one area of the vulva.
+Often a burning sensation, this type of vulvar pain is usually provoked by touch or pressure, such as intercourse or prolonged sitting.

 Possible Causes of Vulvodynia

 Doctors don’t know the cause of most forms of vulvodynia.
 And there is no evidence that infections, such as sexually transmitted diseases, cause vulvodynia.